-Columbia Law School has two LL.M. programs - a full-year, on-campus LL.M. program (August - May) and a hybrid online and on-campus Executive LL.M. in Global Business Law (March - September).
-There are different application forms for each program.
-If you intend to apply to both the full-year LL.M. and Executive LL.M. program, please contact us.
+Columbia Law School has two LL.M. programs - a full academic year, on-campus LL.M. program (August - May) and a hybrid online and on-campus Executive LL.M. in Global Business Law (March - September).

 Applications for admission to our 2020 Executive LL.M. program and all supporting documents must be submitted through LSAC.
 Please familiarize yourself with LSAC’s Credential Assembly Service (CAS).
 We do not accept supporting documents by mail or email.